RwbyMoon/MythsAndSteel/README.md

 # MythsAndSteel
-This is the official GitHub for MythsAndSteel.
+This is the official GitHub for the MythsAndSteel polish project.
 This git contains all the scripts and assets of MythsAndSteel.
 We create this project in Unity (version 2020.3.01f1)

 # Acces to the project
 Everyone on the internet can access this project.
 But this project is the property of RUBIKA (https://rubika-edu.com/).
 Everyone can download this project.
 But you don't have the authorization to publish this project or some parts of this project (with commercial purpose or not).